Four Factors That Could Change Your Criminal Case Outcome

 Being charged with a crime is a frightening experience for many people, especially if they have never been charged before.
 This is completely understandable as your freedom could be on the line.
 If this applies to you, chances are you really want to know what will happen next in your case.
 The reality, unfortunately, is that each case is different and there is no one answer regarding how yours will go.
 However, keep in mind that there are some common factors that will significantly impact how your case goes.

-Of course, keep in mind that after an arrest, the first thing you should do is discuss what happened with an experienced criminal lawyer, like a criminal lawyer from Richard J. Banta, P.C.
+Of course, keep in mind that after an arrest, the first thing you should do is discuss what happened with an experienced lawyer from Richard J. Banta, P.C.
 When you work with an attorney, you will know you have protected your rights to the best of your ability, and it will stop you from making mistakes that could result in the situation becoming worse.

 Your criminal history